 1970 Challenger AAR

-Like the T/A, the Challenger AAR (All American Racers) featured the side-exhausted 340ci V-8 topped with three 2-bbl Holley carburetors.
-Horsepower was 290 and was backed by either a four-speed manual or three-speed TorqueFlite automatic transmission.
+Like the T/A, the Challenger AAR (All American Racers) featured the side-exhaust 340ci V-8 topped with three 2-barrel Holley carburetors.
+Horsepower was at 290, backed by either a four-speed manual or three-speed TorqueFlite automatic transmission.
 About 1,000 AAR Challengers were produced.

-There were now eight engines offered, starting with the 198-cubic-inch version of the Slant Six, up to the unchanged 426 Hemi V8, still rated at 425 gross hp (but only about 350 net).
-The 440 with a four-barrel carb was gone from the lineup, as was the 340 Six-Pack.
+There were now eight engines offered, starting with the 198-cubic-inch version of the Slant Six, all the way up to the 426 Hemi V8, still rated at 425 gross horsepower (about 350 net horsepower).
+The 440 with a four-barrel carb was gone from the line-up, as was the 340 Six-Pack.

-The convertible was gone, just the Challenger and Challenger Rallye hardtop remained.
-The grille was redesigned again, now resembling a wide horse collar and extending beneath the front bumper.
+The convertible was gone, just the Challenger and Challenger Rallye hardtop remained for 1972.
+The grille was re-designed once again, now resembling a wide horse collar and extending beneath the front bumper.
 The tail section was also re-designed.

-Aside from the discontinued six-cylinder engine, the 1973 Challengers were carryovers from '72.
+Aside from the discontinued six-cylinder engine, the 1973 Challengers were carryovers from 1972.
 Minor differences between the two years was the adoption of rubber bumperettes to meet new safety regulations, and electronic ignition added.
 Despite higher insurance premiums and a fuel crisis, sales increased slightly from 1972, with 32,596 Challengers sold.

 Sales fell sharply during the 1974 model year, with just 16,437 Challengers produced.
 The biggest change from 1973 was the substitution of a 245-hp, 360-cubic-inch four-barrel V8 in place of the 340ci motor.

+From 1970 to 1974, over 165,000 Dodge Challengers were sold, with over 80,000 units sold in the first year alone.
 Original numbers-matching 426 and 440-equipped Challengers are now among the most sought-after collector cars.
 Because of their value, clone cars have started appearing.
 These are usually lower-end six-cylinder or 318-powered non-R/T or non-T/A models, fitted with one of the high-performance engines, with corresponding hoods and badging added.